ryanpeach/OrbitingSandRust/README.md

 * I needed an ECS
 * Many things provided that are already integrated into the ECS

-## Challenges with Rust

-1. We are not going to use Bevy because it is so alpha.
-Many of our libraries are alpha.
-2. Bindings - We need to bind to liquidfun, which will be a pain.
-3. Major refactors are a lot of work due to the borrow checker, but at least its always safe

 # Installation

 ## Ubuntu